SubjectThe SmtpRequest JavaScript class has been introduced with version 0.9.21 of the Presentation Engine. The class

 entry.
 The proprties should either be a string object or a Binary object.
 The

-properties are: | body.toString() | String | The string value of the object itself is the content of the body of
+properties are: body.toString() | String | The string value of the object itself is the content of the body of

-the mail message. | | body.contentType | String | Used for the 'Content-Type:' header. | | body.base64encode | String | If set to 'true' then the Whitebeam will encode the body using the
+the mail message. | body.contentType | String | Used for the 'Content-Type:' header. | body.base64encode | Boolean | The Presentation Engine will attempt to determine whether or not to base64 encode a portion of the body.
+The algorithm

 Multiple PartMore interesting condition is the multipart encoding.
 This is triggered if